Tenant

 Rent Invoices

-Rent invoices are sent out from Bidrento by the 13th every month to your e-mail and their payment deadline is the 20th date every month.
+Rent invoices are sent out through Bidrento by the 13th every month to your e-mail and their payment deadline is the 20th date every month.

 Invoices that have not been paid by the 20th will have an interest of 0,15% per day added to them until the debt is paid.

-The dormitory has the right to end the contract with any tenant without standard notice period if the tenant’s rent debt is bigger than their deposit.
+The dormitory has the right to immediately end the contract with any tenant without notice period if the tenant’s rent debt is bigger than their deposit (fixed term contract) or bigger than 2 months’ rent (open-ended contract).

-The rent fee already includes utilities (water, heating, electricity).
+The rent fee already includes all utilities (water, heating, electricity).

-The invoice has all the necessary payment information written on it – receiver name, bank account number etc. You need to add your unique reference number when making the payment.
-It appears on your invoice.
+The invoice has all the necessary payment information written on it – receiver name, bank account number, SWIFT code etc. You need to add your unique reference number when making the payment.
+Reference number is written on your invoice.

-It will take a few days for the payment to arrive if you pay from a foreign account, so please make sure to take that into account.
+It will take a few days for the payment to arrive if you pay from a foreign account, so please make sure to take that into account and not leave the payment until last minute.

 If you have any questions about your deposit or rent payments, please write an e-mail to the campus accountant Kerli Visnapuu (raamatupidaja@rohemucampus.ee).